 How Long Do I have to File a Knee Injury Lawsuit in Texas?

 In Texas, there is a strict statute of limitations of just two years after the date of your accident to file a lawsuit.
 If you miss this deadline, you lose your legal right to seek compensation from the at-fault party.

 If your injury occurred on the job, you have just 30 days to begin the process of filing for workers’ compensation benefits and two years from the date of the accident to file a personal injury lawsuit.

 If you wait too long to pursue your claim, critical evidence to prove your case can be lost or you can be barred from recovering anything.
 This is why it’s crucial to consult with an experienced knee injury lawyer in Fort Worth, Texas as soon as possible.
 Your injury lawyer will help you seek the lost wages, pain and suffering, medical expenses, and other damages you deserve.

 A knee injury can leave you with chronic pain and limited mobility.
 Your ability to work and even walk can be affected.
 While treatment may help, your knee may never be 100% again.
 When your injury was caused by someone else’s negligence or it occurred on the job, the financial burden you face should not be on your shoulders.

 The Fort Worth knee injury lawyer at Stephens Law Firm, PLLC is here to help you fight for the full compensation you deserve.
-Contact Stephens Law Firm, PLLC today to schedule your free initial consultation to discuss your personal injury case.
+Contact our law office in Fort Worth online today, or give us a call at (817) 420-7000 to schedule your free initial consultation to discuss your personal injury case.